riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 ##### If you get an authorization error prepend the command with sudo:
 	sudo docker images

-### To create a new intractable, running docker container from an image
+### To create a new interactable, running docker container from an image
 	docker run -it --name my_container <USERNAME>/<IMAGE_REPOSITORY_NAME>:<TAG>
 For example:

 ![Image of above command in terminal](https://github.com/JordanDalessandro/Images/blob/master/Docker_Tutorial/docker_images.png)

 ***--name***
-Allows you to set a custome name for your container.
+Allows you to set a custom name for your container.
 If this isn't set docker will randomize a name you can use.
-But custome names make it ease to distinguish between multiple containers of the same image.
+But custom names make it ease to distinguish between multiple containers of the same image.

 ***-i***
 Creates a stdin stream.
 This allows us to input commands and files into our container.
 You can think of this as a command that makes an "interactable" shell within the container you will create.
 This is how we will edit documents within the terminal.